 Direct and Indirect Speech

 In the question below a sentence have been given in Direct/Indirect speech.
 From the given alternatives, choose the one which best expresses the given sentence in Indirect/Direct speech.
-The girl wondered where the sparrows had gone.
+"Have you done this sort of work before?" said his new employer

 ANSWER DOWNLOAD EXAMIANS APP